That afternoon crash isn’t a law of nature. You choose it yourself, every single day.

 - Berberine: supports healthy blood sugar levels

-- Mulberry leaf extract: slows glucose absorption in the gut
+- Mulberry leaf extract: inhibits glucose absorption in the gut

 - Ceylon cinnamon powder: supports your insulin sensitivity

-- MetaPWR oil blend (grapefruit, lemon, peppermint, ginger, cinnamon): in a preclinical study by doTERRA with human fat cells this blend slowed the build-up of fat droplets in the cells, even at low dosage.
-Confirming research in humans is still to come, but the first results are promising.
+- MetaPWR oil blend (grapefruit, lemon, peppermint, ginger, cinnamon): in a preclinical doTERRA study with human fat cells this blend inhibited the accumulation of fat droplets in the cells, even at low doses.
+Confirmatory research in humans is still needed, but the early results are promising.

 Take 1 capsule before your biggest meal(s) of the day.